-As luck would have it, such a task is quite amenable to parallelization.
+As luck would have it, such a task is quite amenable to parallelization (and you thought we were learning that stuff just for fun!).
 Cryptocurrencies like Bitcoin rely on a distributed transaction ledger composed of blocks.
 The job of miners in the Bitcoin network is to verify transactions within these blocks, which is computationally expensive.

 In this assignment, you will get more familiar with:

 - The pthread library and parallelization using threads

 - The producer/consumer paradigm

 - Taking performance measurements

 You are given a complete sequential program and must parallelize it using the pthreads library.
 Because of the inherent randomness of cryptocurrency mining, using more threads will improve the probability of finding a solution in a shorter amount of time.

 Bitcoin mining (and many others) are based on Hashcash.
 The idea behind these systems is called proof-of-work, which is somewhat like a CAPTCHA designed for computers instead of humans.
 The computer works on a computationally expensive problem to prove its actions are legitimate; in the case of Hashcash, performing the computation proves that you are not a spammer, while in Bitcoin it serves to verify transactions as being valid.
 A key feature of proof-of-work systems is that once the solution to the problem is found, it is trivial to verify that the answer is correct.